mongodb/mongo-csharp-driver/benchmarks/MongoDB.Driver.Benchmarks/README.md

 - Run `/scripts/download-data.sh` to download the data used for the benchmarks.
 Make sure to run the download script and the benchmarks from the benchmark root (directory containing this README).
 - Run `dotnet run -c Release -- --driverBenchmarks` which will start the benchmark runner and give you the option to select which benchmarks to run.
-Follow the prompts on the console.
+Follow the prompts on the console (the `--driverBenchmarks` options runs the benchmarks using a special config for driver benchmarks).
 Make sure to have a mongod instance running on localhost (or you can specify a custom connection string by setting the `MONGODB_URI` environment variable).
 You can set the environment variable as an exported console variable or using the `--envVars KEY:VALUE` option with the command for running the benchmarks.
    (e.g `dotnet run -c Release -- --driverBenchmarks --envVars MONGODB_URI:"ConnectionString"`)